 At the most basic level of design, a battleship is designed around three primary aspects: firepower, armor, and speed.
 On a given displacement, when one aspect is pursued, it often comes at the expense of the others.
 For instance, if a battleship needs to carry additional protection (armor), it will have to sacrifice either weapons (firepower) or its power plant (speed).
 Most nations tended to favor a particular combination of the three main aspects.

 Traditionally, the US Navy had long favored firepower and armor at the expense of speed.
 This was a result of their adoption of the “standard-type” battleships.
 The US wanted battleships that could easily operate with one another in battleship divisions.
 Therefore, they designed all of their ships to operate at a speed of 21 knots.
 With so little displacement devoted to the powerplant, the battleships could devote more to armor and firepower.
-This method of thinking dominated US battleship design from 1911 to 1923 with five classes of battleships being designed.
+This method of thinking dominated US battleship design from 1911 to 1923 with five classes of battleships being designed that adhered to this idea.

 During the 1930s, the US navy began designing a new series of battleship that would eventually evolve into the North Carolina class battleships.
 Some would argue that the 27 knot speeds of these battleships would classify them as fast battleships.
 However, it must be noted that the ideals of the standard-type battleship still lingered in a majority of the naval staff.
 For instance, during the design process, it was repeatedly asked why the ships had to be faster than the 21 knot limit of other battleships.
-While the ships were eventually allowed a 27 knot speed, it must be noted that this was actually the slowest of the final designs proposed for the North Carolina class.
+Eventually designers settled on a balanced warships with a 27 knot speed, powerful 16″ guns supplemented by dual-purpose guns, and respectable armor.
+While the 27 knot top speed suggests that a fast battleship was designed, it must be noted that this was actually the slowest of the final designs proposed for the North Carolina class.
 Once again, the designers opted for the more heavily armed and armored version.
 The following South Dakota class battleships were essentially redesigns of the North Carolinas, maintaining the same level of protection and firepower, but in a shorter hull.

 Compared to thirty years of battleship design before them, the Iowa class was a puzzling design.
 Despite being the largest and most powerful class of battleship launched by the United States, they were basically 33 knot replicas of the South Dakota class before them.
 In the words of naval historian Norman Friedman, “Ten thousand tons was a very great deal to pay for 6 knots”.
 So what motivated a such a change?